angulardart/site-angulardart/src/angular/guide/component-styles.md

 The selectors you put into a component's styles apply only within the template of that component.
 The `h1` selector in the preceding example applies only to the `<h1>` tag in the template of `HeroAppComponent`.
-Any `<h1>` elements elsewhere in the application are unaffected.
+Any `<h1>` elements elsewhere in the app are unaffected.

 This is a big improvement in modularity compared to how CSS traditionally works.

 * You can use the CSS class names and selectors that make the most sense in the context of each component.
-* Class names and selectors are local to the component and don't collide with classes and selectors used elsewhere in the application.
+* Class names and selectors are local to the component and don't collide with classes and selectors used elsewhere in the app.
-* Changes to styles elsewhere in the application don't affect the component's styles.
+* Changes to styles elsewhere in the app don't affect the component's styles.
 * You can co-locate the CSS code of each component with the Dart and HTML code of the component, which leads to a neat and tidy project structure.
-* You can change or remove component CSS code without searching through the whole application to find where else the code is used.
+* You can change or remove component CSS code without searching through the whole app to find where else the code is used.

 ## Special selectors